Linking Weather Index Insurance and Credit to Improve Agricultural Productivity in Rural Ethiopia

 Researchers examined the effect of combining loans with weather insurance on the use of fertilizer and improved seed varieties in Ethiopia.
-Specifically, researchers studied the obstacles to providing and pricing insurance and the rate of agricultural technology adoption among smallholder farmers.
-As part of the study, villages (“kebeles”) were randomly divided into three groups:
+Specifically, researchers studied whether the risk associated with uncertain rainfall impacts the use of fertilizer, and whether subsidizing rainfall insurance can catalyze the adoption of fertilizer intensive technologies.

 Results and policy lessons

-Ahmed, Shukri, Craig McIntosh, and Alexandros Sarris.
-"The Impact of Commercial Rainfall Index Insurance: Experimental Evidence from Ethiopia.”
+Shukri, Ahmed, McIntosh Craig, Sarris, Alexandros.
+2020.
+“The Impact of Commercial Rainfall Index Insurance: Experimental Evidence from Ethiopia.”
 American Journal of Agricultural Economics 102(2020): 1154-1176.